google/differential-privacy/examples/go/README.md

 ### Partition selection

-Having too few users contributing to a partition, or having too few results in a partition, can put users' privacy at risk, even after adding noise to the data.
+Having too few privacy units (visitors) contributing to a partition, or having too few results in a partition, can put users' privacy at risk, even after adding noise to the data.
 More precisely, if the set of partitions is not known in advance, the presence of a particular partition in the output can give an attacker information about the users in the dataset.
 In order to protect against such cases, we need to remove these partitions with too few contributions from the output.

 There are 2 approaches for doing this:

 *   **Pre-aggregation partition selection**.
-Drop partitions which do not have a sufficient number of contributing users.
-Note that these partitions may still be included in other aggregation functions' results, if there are sufficient contributing users for that aggregation.
+Drop partitions which do not have a sufficient number of contributing privacy units.
+Note that these partitions may still be included in other aggregation functions' results, if there are sufficiently many contributing privacy units for that aggregation.
 *   **Post-aggregation partition selection**.
 Apply a threshold to the result of an aggregation.
 This can be only used with count and sum aggregations.
     This threshold is independent from the data; it is calculated using given